State Landmarks Deemed Derogatory to Regional Tribes Renamed by DNR

 This term was featured in 18 landmarks within 14 counties statewide: Chelan, Clallam, Clark, Columbia, Garfield, Jefferson, Kittitas, Klickitat, Lincoln, Okanogan, Pend Oreille, Pierce, Skamania, and Stevens.

-Since both the Confederated Tribes of the Colville Reservation and the Confederated Tribes and Bands of the Yakama Nation have historical claims to these areas, they will need to collaborate on creating new names for these two Chelan County landmarks.
+Since both the Confederated Tribes of the Colville Reservation and the Confederated Tribes and Bands of the Yakama Nation have historical claims to these areas, they will need to collaborate on creating new names for these regional landmarks.

 Both tribes proposed a new name for what was originally named “Squaw Lake.”